banerRana/ITContractorsUnion/ABOUT.md

 The Data Files Here Were Obtained From The Unites States Department Of Labor, And Are Current Up To 30 Jun 2025.

-They Can Be Downloaded From The Link In The Main [README] (/README.md) For This Repo.
+They Can Be Downloaded From The Link In The Main [README](/README.md) For This Repo.

 The Original Files Are Published In Microsoft Excel Format.
 Here We Have Converted Them To CSV For Use In SQL Databases.

-They Were Converted Using [CloudConvert] (https://cloudconvert.com/).
+They Were Converted Using [CloudConvert](https://cloudconvert.com/).
 Thanks! 👍

 The Data Files Contain Contact Info For Internal Contacts At Many Employers.